crux82/wikigame-llm-eval/README.md

 - Do not alter the prompt templates: the parser requires strict output formats.
 - Consider caching Wikipedia API calls to ensure consistency across runs.

+---

 ## Citation
-If you use this repository, please cite the accompanying paper:
+If you find this repository usefull, please cite the accompanying paper:
 ```
-coming soon
+@inproceedings{margiotta2025wikigame,
+  author    = {Daniele Margiotta and Danilo Croce and Roberto Basili},
+  title     = {Evaluating Large Language Models on Wikipedia Graph Navigation: Insights from the WikiGame},
+  booktitle = {Proceedings of the 11th Italian Conference on Computational Linguistics (CLiC-it 2025)},
+  series    = {CEUR Workshop Proceedings},
+  publisher = {CEUR},
+  year      = {2025},
+  address   = {Cagliari, Italy},
+}
 ```